-Set of Thirteen paintings inspired by still-shots from “Slacker” – Richard Linklater’s 1990 classic film about life in Austin
+Set of Fourteen paintings inspired by still-shots from “Slacker” – Richard Linklater’s 1990 classic film about life in Austin

 I’ve always intended for this series of paintings to be viewed in a serial manner somewhat like the Stations of the Cross.
 While some scenes I chose to use what might be considered more obscure, I tended to be interested mostly on each scene’s particular lighting & composition.
 However each of the thirteen scenes seems to me as representative of many of the basic themes of the movie, when viewed as a whole.